firozkhan18/technologies-notes/README.md

 These queries utilize the **DENSE_RANK()** function to efficiently rank employee salaries within departments, allowing you to extract various insights regarding employee compensation.

+The SQL function `DENSE_RANK()` is used to assign a rank to each row within a partition of a result set.
+Here's a breakdown of the expression you provided:

+- **DENSE_RANK()**: This function assigns a unique rank to each distinct value in the specified column(s).
+Unlike the standard `RANK()`, if there are ties (i.e., two rows have the same value), `DENSE_RANK()` will assign them the same rank but will not skip subsequent ranks.
+For example, if two rows are tied for rank 1, the next rank will be 2.

+- **OVER**: This clause specifies how the ranking is to be applied.
+It defines the partitioning and ordering of the data.

+- **PARTITION BY e.DepartmentID**: This means that the ranking will be reset for each distinct value of `DepartmentID`.
+In other words, each department's employees will be ranked separately.

+- **ORDER BY e.Salary DESC**: This specifies the order in which the ranks will be assigned.
+In this case, employees will be ranked based on their salary in descending order (highest salary gets the lowest rank number).

+Putting it all together, `DENSE_RANK() OVER (PARTITION BY e.DepartmentID ORDER BY e.Salary DESC) AS SalaryRank` will generate a ranking for employees within each department based on their salaries.
+Employees with the same salary in a department will receive the same rank, and the ranking will be continuous without gaps.

+For example, if you have three employees in a department with salaries of $100,000, $100,000, and $90,000, the ranks assigned would be:
+- $100,000 -> Rank 1
+- $100,000 -> Rank 1
+- $90,000  -> Rank 2

+This allows you to easily identify salary standings within each department.
 Using **DENSE_RANK()** allows you to analyze employee salaries in a structured way.
 You can derive insights related to compensation, performance, and departmental distributions effectively.
 If you have more specific questions or need further clarification, feel free to ask!